 Each person has only the one stroke in each turn.
 The balls are played in colour sequence – blue, red, black, and then yellow.
 This sequence is shown by the colours on the peg.
 If two games are being played on the same lawn then different coloured balls are used for the second game – in sequence green, pink, brown and white.

-Before the game there is a toss and the winner then plays blue – the first ball towards hoop one, followed by the other player(s) in the game.
+Before the game there is a toss and the winner chooses whether or not to play first.
+The first ball is blue and is played towards hoop one, followed by the other player(s) in the game.
 By the second turn it is usual to find players trying to get right in front or even through the first hoop.
 As soon as one player makes that hoop, then all players contest the next in order.